AnushkaAyare/8-week-sql-challenge/README.md

 # 8 Week SQL Challenge

-Six case studies from Danny Ma's [8 Week SQL Challenge](https://8weeksqlchallenge.com/), each focused on a different real-world business problem — messy data, ambiguous requirements, and a question to actually answer, not just a query to run.
+All 8 case studies from Danny Ma's [8 Week SQL Challenge](https://8weeksqlchallenge.com/), each focused on a different real-world business problem — messy data, ambiguous requirements, and a question to actually answer, not just a query to run.

 ---